wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_state_getKeysPaged.md

 ---
-title: movr:state_getKeysPaged \[POST\] {disallowed}
+title: movr:state_getKeysPaged  {disallowed} - Moonriver
-description: Returns the keys with prefix with pagination support.
+description: Example code for the movr:state_getKeysPaged  {disallowed} json-rpc method. Сomplete guide on how to use movr:state_getKeysPaged  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters